 ls -R to recursively list all files in a directory

 The -R parameter will traverse deeply till it finishes all directories.
-As you can see, for large directory structures, this can become quite a large output listing.

 ls –r Reverses the sorting order for the displayed files and directories.